zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     - Discovery Service is accessed by API Services
     - This access (reading information and registration) requires protection needs by a client certificate
     - (Optional) Access can be granted to users (administrators)
-    - Diagnostic endpoints `/application/**` in Discovery Service are protected by basic authentication or Zowe JWT token.
+    - Diagnostic endpoints `/application/**` in Discovery Service are protected by basic authentication or Zowe JWT token

 - **API Services**